apache/mesos/docs/configuration.md

     --advertise_port=VALUE
   </td>
   <td>
-Port advertised to reach mesos master/slave (along with
+Port advertised to reach this Mesos master/slave (along with
 <code>advertise_ip</code>).
-Mesos master/slave does not bind using this port.
+The master/slave does not bind using this port.
 However, this port (along with <code>advertise_ip</code>) may be used to access Mesos master/slave.
   </td>